-Aspirin also has an effect on platelets – cells in the blood that are involved in clotting.
+Aspirin also affects platelets – cells in the blood that are involved in clotting.
 Taking aspirin reduces the ability of platelets to stick together and form clots, making it useful in the treatment and sometimes prevention of conditions where blood clots form in arteries, such as heart attack and stroke.

 Aspirin for pain and fever

 Aspirin can be used for the occasional treatment of mild to moderate pain and fever.
-It can be used for conditions such as headaches and migraines, period pain, toothache, cold and flu symptoms and joint and muscle pains.
+It can be used as a painkiller for conditions such as headaches and migraines, period pain, toothache, cold and flu symptoms and joint and muscle pains.

-Aspirin should not be given to children younger than 16 years who have a fever, especially if the child also has symptoms of influenza or chicken pox.
-This is because aspirin can cause a serious condition called Reye syndrome in children.
+Aspirin should not be given to children younger than 16 years, especially if the child also has symptoms of influenza or chickenpox or has fever.
+This is because aspirin can cause a serious and sometimes fatal condition in children called Reye’s syndrome (or Reye syndrome).

 Aspirin for heart disease and stroke